minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Congress could limit independent expenditures by corporations.
 Traditionally, campaign contributions are structured as individual and Political Action Committee (PAC) contributions, as shown in #cite(<opensecretskoch>, form: "prose") data.
-Individual contributions are those over 200 USD made by natural persons or their family members who are employed in the industry @griers.
-PACs represent corporate or labor interests @Weschle_2022a.
+Individual contributions are those over 200 USD made by natural persons who are employed in the industry, or their family members @griers, whereas PACs represent corporate or labor interests @Weschle_2022a.
 The Citizens United v.
 FEC ruling affirmed that both natural and legal persons—individuals and corporations—possess equivalent rights to spend on US congressional campaigns
 @foreman[p.194].
 This decision ultimately allowed for unlimited independent expenditures related to elections#footnote(